 Day 3: Day Trip to Sintra

-On our third day in Lisbon, we decided to take a day trip to Sintra, located about 45 minutes away by train.
+On our third day in Lisbon, we decided to take a day trip to Sintra, located about 40 minutes away by train.
 Visiting Sintra was one of my favorite parts of our trip to Portugal, and I would highly recommend visiting Sintra for at least a day if you’re in Lisbon.
-Check back for my Sintra Travel Guide coming out soon!
+Be sure to check out my Sintra Day Trip Itinerary & Guide if you’re planning to check out Sintra during your trip to Lisbon!

 Before hopping on the train to Sintra at Rossio train station, we stopped by the nearby Fábrica da Nata for some coffee, and of course, Pastéis de Nata.
 Maybe not the most nutritious breakfast, but they sure are tasty!